josemotta/IoT.Hass.Farm/_pump/README.md

 - The first stage is twenty five meters below surface in the well, powered by a thin-vertical-pump, located inside the plumbs.
 It pushes water to a small intermediary tank at surface level.
 - Another high-power-pump is responsible for moving the water from the intermediary tank to the big water storage placed on the high tower.
 - The high-power-pump starts when the intermediary tank is full and stops when it is empty.
 The logic for this synchronization is already set and is not being considered.
-The focus is just supervision and measurement of the water flow.
+The focus is supervision and measurement of water flow.

 The main specifications and features for the `pump node` are listed below.